Where to Sit at Rate Field

 The outfield seating has been expanded multiple times since the 2001 renovation:

-- Left-field corner.
+- Right-field corner.
 Sections in the low 100s (104 through 110).
 Symmetric dimensions (330 LF, 330 RF) so neither corner is unusually home-run-friendly.

 - Visitors’ bullpen view.
 Sections 104-105 sit in front of the visitors’ bullpen.
 Front-row fans see relievers warm up; the trade-off is that the bullpen sits between the fan and the field of play.